theresamvlr/BasicQuiz/README.md

 # quiz

+A simple Vue Project for practice.
+Codes are attributed to FreeCodeCamp.org.

 ## Project setup

 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

 ```
 npm run serve
 ```

 ### Compiles and minifies for production

 ```
 npm run build
 ```

 ### Lints and fixes files

 ```
 npm run lint
 ```

 ### Customize configuration

 See [Configuration Reference](https://cli.vuejs.org/config/).